travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 * Ireland - We rented a car because we drove around the island.
 * Caribbean Islands - Only need a car if you plan to travel around the Island.
 * China - Hard to tell, we did this as part of a Tour.
+* Greece - Only hired a car for an overnight trip to Delphi from Athens, otherwise not needed.

 **_<car rental links>_**